Redundancy Procedures for Employers

-Under 20 employees being made redundancy: no minimum period for consultation applies, however, failure to consult with you employees over a reasonable period could result in claims of unfair dismissal.
+Under 20 employees being made redundant: no minimum period for consultation applies, however, failure to consult with your employees over a reasonable period could result in claims of unfair dismissal.

 If between 20 and 99 redundancies being made within the same time period there is a minimum obligation of 30 days to consult with employees

 100+ employees the consultation period extends to 90 days.